mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 # Running Shellcode

 Exploit Monday released a great <a href="http://www.exploit-monday.com/2016/08/windbg-cdb-shellcode-runner.html">article</a> in 2016 showing how to use cdb.exe to run shellcode and bypass application whitelisting.
+Essentially what you do is:

+1. Allocate RWX memory
+2. Copy the shellcode to the allocated buffer
+3. Run it

+There's nothing difficult about it but I felt as though the unusual shellcode syntax may have scared off some people from trying this technique as it looks quite intimidating at first glance.
+Let's see how to convert to regular shellcode to the one used by cdb.

 ## Converting the Shellcode

-I felt as though the unusual shellcode syntax may have scared off some people from trying this technique as it looks quite intimidating at first glance.
-Let's see how to convert to the shellcode used in the article.

     #Input
     \x6a